playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 };
 ```

-Here, we can see that we're overwriting the global `setTimeout` with our custom one, but calling `Zone.current.run();` once the async operation is finished.
+Here, we can see that we're overwriting the global `setTimeout` with our custom one but calling `Zone.current.run();` once the async operation is finished.

 This, conceptually, isn't too far from how Zone.js patches global async APIs.
 For example, [this is the bit of code that tells Zone.js to patch `setTimeout`](https://github.com/angular/angular/blob/a6849f27af129588091f635c6ae7a326241344fc/packages/zone.js/lib/browser/browser.ts#L37-L43):